diekhans/uniprotFeatMap/README.md

-# Mapping UniProt annotations to transcripts
+# Mapping UniProt and Interproscan annotations to transcripts

+This modules implements mapping of protein annotations to transcripts.

 ## mapping flow